YAOMVP/Software-testing/README.md

 (Verifivation and Validation model)

 The V model is an extension of the waterfall model, because it is based on it.
-In the v-model, we divided the requirements into two types the user requirements and the technical requirements or the software specifications the design also is divided into two types: the high level design*(HLD provides an overview of an entire system, identifying the main components that would be developed for the product and their interfaces. )* and the low-level design.*(detailing the **HLD**.
+In the v-model, we divided the requirements into two types the user requirements and the technical requirements or the software specifications the design also is divided into two types: the high level design*(HLD provides an overview of an entire system, identifying the main components that would be developed for the product and their interfaces. )* and the low-level design.*(detailing the **LLD**.
 It defines the actual logic for each and every component of the system.)*

 And then we write the code.
 Then, comes the testing part, in the v-model we have more emphasis on testing.
 In the waterfall model we had only one step which is called testing.
 Here we have four levels of testing which are: unit testing, integration testing, system testing. and acceptance testing.